AlanAndre/Brackets-Validator/README.md

 # Brackets-Validator
-### Finds out how balanced an expression is.
-With a string containing only brackets.
+### Finds out how balanced an expression is with a string containing only brackets.
 #### Examples:
 > - "([])" - True
 > - "{[(]}"- False